Safe Routes to School E-News

 At the federal level, the Federal Highway Administration (FHWA) has released the full funding tables for all transportation programs, including Transportation Alternatives.
 Now, any of the larger metropolitan areas that are eligible to run grant competitions under Transportation Alternatives can see exactly how much funding they will receive.
 Advocates should reach out to their metropolitan planning organizations to discuss their plans for the Transportation Alternatives competition and to get involved advocating to shape the program.
 We are also waiting for the final guidance for Transportation Alternatives and the sample application best practices, which should be issued in the next few weeks. + READ MORE

-3. National Partnership Welcomes New Staff and Hiring Again
+3. Safe Routes Partnership Welcomes New Staff and Hiring Again

 Thank you for your continued support of Safe Routes to School

-We are pleased to welcome two new staff to the Safe Routes to School National Partnership.
-Joining as Communications Manager is Margaux Mennesson who manages all communications and marketing activities for the National Partnership, including production of the E-News, our website, press materials, and other publications.
+We are pleased to welcome two new staff to the Safe Routes Partnership.
+Joining as Communications Manager is Margaux Mennesson who manages all communications and marketing activities for the Safe Routes Partnership, including production of the E-News, our website, press materials, and other publications.
 Many may know Margaux from her days with the Bicycle Transportation Alliance in Portland; she will continue to work from the City of Roses.

 Ruthie Flores Retana joins our staff as School and Family Engagement Manager.
 This new position focuses on the national expansion of our Fire Up Your Feet program which encourages families, students, and schools to work together and create active lifestyles which inspire our children to be healthy and physically active.
 Ruthie, a native Angeleno, has focused her career on communications and community engagement and currently serves on the UCLA Alumni Association Board of Directors and the Girls, Inc. Latina Initiative Advisory Board.

-Now Hiring: Full-Time Operations Manager for the Safe Routes to School National Partnership
+Now Hiring: Full-Time Operations Manager for the Safe Routes Partnership

 4. The Walking Movement Gets Moving